 There are a number of federal laws, executive orders, and federal policies that apply to projects and activities receiving federal financial assistance, regardless of whether the federal laws authorizing the assistance make them applicable.
 These federal authorities are referred to as cross-cutting authorities or cross-cutters.
-The regular cross-cutters apply to all Equivalency projects and activities assisted with CWSRF funds.
-The federal anti-discrimination laws, also known as the super cross-cutters, apply to all projects.
+All cross-cutters apply to Equivalency projects and only federal anti-discrimination laws, also known as the super cross-cutters, apply to Non-Equivalency projects.

-The cross-cutters can be divided into three groups: environmental; social policies; and, economic and miscellaneous authorities.

-• Environmental cross-cutters include federal laws and executive orders that relate to preservation of historical and archaeological sites, endangered species, wetlands, agricultural land, etc. This cross-cutter requirement includes the NEPA compliant environmental review.
+The cross-cutters can be divided into three groups: environmental; social policies; and, economic and miscellaneous authorities agricultural land, etc. This cross-cutter requirement includes the NEPA compliant environmental review.
 For Equivalency projects, when conducting the NEPA-like review the TWDB will inform EPA when consultation or coordination by EPA with other federal agencies is necessary to resolve issues regarding compliance with applicable federal authorities.